junior-devleague/cyber-security/schools/waipahu/2017/class-briefing.md

 [How the Internet Works](https://github.com/junior-devleague/cyber-security/blob/master/homework/mod-2-how-internet-works.md)

 **Due Date:** 8/18/2017
-- Submit the url to your blog post in Slack by end of school day Monday 8/14/17.
+- Submit the url to your blog post in Slack by end of school day Friday 8/18/17.
 - No late assignments accepted.

 ### Resources